WeTransfer/wt-api-docs/source/includes/_authorization.md

 ### API keys - where and how

 To use our APIs you must provide your API key with every request.
-Create an API key on our <a href="https://developers.wetransfer.com/" target="_blank">developers portal</a> - currently we require you to have a GitHub or Gmail account to login.
+Create an API key on our <a href="https://developers.wetransfer.com/" target="_blank">developers portal</a> - currently we require you to have a GitHub or Google account to login.
 Once you've done so make sure you're on the dashboard page, and select "Create new application" to start generating an API key.

-Once you have a key (or multiple keys), please make sure that you keep them in a secret place, and do not share it on GitHub, other version control systems, or in client side code.
+Once you have a key (or multiple keys), please make sure that you keep them in a secret place, and do not share them.
 If you need to delete and recreate your key (for whatever reason) click on the key in your dashboard, and select "Delete" under actions.
 NOTE: This will destroy your currently existing key, so you may want to create a new application / key and add the new key to any running systems before deleting the old one.

 <aside class="notice">
 In all of our examples remember to replace `your_api_key` with your own API key.
 Also, we require a <code>Content-Type: application/json</code> header on every POST and PUT request, otherwise you will receive an "Unsupported Content-Type" error.